Governor Biographies

 R Wallace

 Rob worked for over 32 years in both industry and academia.
 He spent the first 22 of these working in a variety of roles across BAE Systems, eventually being the Head of Research and Technology for the Military Aircraft part of the business.
-He then moved to the University of Central Lancashire to be the Dean of Engineering.
-In this role he has planned and implemented the development of the Engineering Innovation Centre transforming the University engineering provision.
-He also developed a passion for enabling students from all backgrounds to succeed which aligns completely with the Myerscough College ethos.
+He then moved to the University of Central Lancashire to be the Dean of Engineering, where he developed a passion for enabling students from all backgrounds to succeed which aligns completely with the Myerscough College ethos.

 He became Vice Chair of the Corporation in January 2024.